 The Bank Rate was returned to a floating rate, set at 25 basis points above the average yield on 3-month treasury bills at the federal government’s weekly auction.

 Since 1996, the Bank Rate has been set by the Bank at the top of its operating band for the overnight rate.
 This provides a clearer indicator of monetary policy intentions, because the Bank’s influence on the overnight rate is more direct than on 3-month treasury bill rates.

 In December 2000, the Bank began setting the level of the Bank Rate—and with it, the target for the overnight rate—on eight fixed dates per year.

-As of June 1994, the Bank began shifting emphasis from the Bank Rate to the target for the overnight rate as its key monetary policy instrument.
+The Bank began shifting emphasis from the Bank Rate to the target for the overnight rate as its key monetary policy instrument.

 This shift followed the Bank's introduction of a 50-basis-point “operating band” for the overnight rate, which is the rate at which major participants in the money market borrow and lend one-day (or overnight) funds among themselves.

 At that time, the Bank used daily adjustments in the level of settlement balances to set a “target level” for the overnight rate within the operating band.
 Specifically, the Bank would intervene with PRA and SPRA when the overnight rate hit the top or bottom of the operating band.

 With the advent of the Large Value Transfer System (LVTS), the target for the overnight rate was defined as the midpoint of the band, or 25 basis points below the Bank Rate.

 The shift in emphasis toward the target for the overnight rate was clearly communicated to the markets with the launch of the LVTS.1